frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/kyria-build-notes.md

 (\*) this is what I measured as necessary with an OLED installed with the sockets and headers I use on the controller.
 YMMV.

-I priced out an order on ebay: the parts for 1 keyboard worked out at about EUR8 shipped from China.
+I priced out an order on ebay: the parts for 1 keyboard worked out at about EUR8 shipped from China, about the same as from splitkb.
 On the plus side, you also get usable standoffs for the OLED covers and you won't have to use pan-head screws.
 On the down side, shipping takes a month.

-For 5 keyboards it works out at about EUR12, so definitely an advantage if building two or more.
+For 5 keyboards it works out at about EUR12, so only really an advantage if building two or more.

 ## Soldering LEDs